Becoming a member of North Ridge Community Church is specifically for those who:

 How does one become a member?

-A three hour membership class is offered two to three times per year (click here for class dates).
-It's broken up into three basic sections:
+The two hour membership class is offered two or three times per year.
+It’s broken up into three basic sections:

 - A time to meet everyone and hear their stories on how they found North Ridge.

-- One of the pastors will provide detailed information about our history, vision, purpose and one's personal responsibilities as an official member.
+- One of the pastors will provide detailed information about our history, vision, purpose and your personal responsibilities as an official member.

 - A short discussion style interview with a church leader to determine if the candidate indeed has a personal relationship with Christ and is willing to represent North Ridge as an official member.